johndeu/media-services-dotnet-functions-integration/README.md

 - [ ] The Azure Queue notification function is not yet complete
 - [ ] Copy Blobs currently is using Streams, and copies in an inefficient way.
 - [ ] Document the Logic Apps functions
-- [ ] We are still working on improving the ARM template and we also plan to modify the directoy structure of this project to make it easier to understand and deploy smaller "scenarios"
+- [X] DONE: We are still working on improving the ARM template and we also plan to modify the directoy structure of this project to make it easier to understand and deploy smaller "scenarios"

 ---